Best USDT Lending Platforms

 Independent Bookkeeping

-When you’re using a DEX, you’ll typically have to oversee any record keeping of the transactions you make for tax purposes or earnings calculations.
-A CEX has to keep their own records and allows users to access them, but a DEX has no such feature — which can be a problem when you need to calculate earnings.
+When you’re using a DeFi platform, you’ll typically have to oversee any recordkeeping of the transactions you make for tax purposes or earnings calculations.
+A CEX has to keep their own records and allows users to access them, but a decentralized platform has no such feature — which can be a problem when you need to calculate earnings.

 Smart Contract Security

-A lot of the popular DEXs have their own robust smart contract suites, but it’s not a guarantee of safety.
-Smart contracts allow DEXs to make trades, but are ultimately still just lines of code being run.
-That means there’s a chance for errors or bugs to appear — and because of the nature of smart contracts, these bugs will not go away.
+A lot of the popular DeFi protocols have their own robust smart contract suites, but it’s not a guarantee of safety.
+That means there’s a chance for errors or bugs to appear.

 High USDT Liquidity